-4.8.3 HV Components
+4.7.3 HV Components

-High voltage components such as cables, insulators, instrument transformers, capacitors or surge arresters require thorough testing which typically includes, in addition to measurement of withstand voltage, measurement of loss factor, insulation resistance and partial discharge.
-Non-destructive testing methods are also required for commissioning or preventive maintenance of large equipment used in installations such as power transformers, overhead lines and cables, high voltage substations or HVDC converter stations.
+High voltage components such as cables, insulators, instrument transformers, capacitors, surge arresters or switchgears require thorough testing which typically includes, in addition to measurement of withstand voltage, measurement of loss factor, insulation resistance and partial discharge, life-time assessment of power electronics.
+Non-destructive testing methods are also required for commissioning or preventive maintenance of large equipment used in installations such as power transformers, overhead lines and cables (e.g. new wave shapes for DC cable testing), high voltage substations or HVDC converter stations.
+This can involve superimposition of DC signals, HF harmonics, switching patterns in power electronics, new wave shapes for DC cable testing.
 On-site testing brings about significant logistical and technical challenges with complex interconnection schemes.
 For instance, high-capacitive test objects such as power cables, generators or capacitors can be tested after their installation on-site using very low frequency technique (VLF) down to 0.1 Hz.

-4.8.4 Some measurement challenges in high-voltage testing
+4.7.4 Some measurement challenges in high-voltage testing

-- Non-destructive testing techniques for commissioning or preventive maintenance - VLF resonance testing methods - Linear extension of lightning impulse voltage beyond 2500 kV level - Traceability for voltage dividers and measuring systems for composite and combined wave shapes - Traceability for UHV component testing up to 2000 kV

-Loss measurements of power transformers, and high voltage capacitors and reactors
+- Non-destructive testing techniques for commissioning or preventive maintenance - VLF resonance testing methods - Linear extension of lightning impulse voltage beyond 2500 kV level - Traceability for voltage dividers and measuring systems for composite and combined wave shapes - Traceability for UHV component testing up to 2000 kV - General improvement of measurement accuracy in HV testing - On-site measurement of HVDC - Testing and diagnostic of specific HVDC equipment and components - Measurement and control of HVDC switching - Loss measurements of power transformers, and high voltage capacitors and reactors

-4.9 DC grids and applications
+4.8 DC grids and applications

 Over the last two decades, a paradigm shift in our way of dealing with energy generation and consumption has increased the attractiveness of local DC grids as an extension to traditional AC distribution networks.
 Renewable energy sources (RES) such as wind and solar energy are becoming more reasonably priced, and consequently, distributed generation is growing.
 Simultaneously, LED lighting has shown to be a much more efficient way of illumination compared with the old-fashioned incandescent lamps and have taken over the market very rapidly.
 Many of these sustainable technologies are fundamentally DC, requiring power inversion to connect to the AC grid.
 Furthermore, storage systems such as batteries and supercapacitors are intrinsically DC, and electric vehicles (EV) and all electronic devices operate on DC power.
 Therefore, there is a realisation amongst grid operators that utilising local low voltage DC (LVDC) grids will lead to less energy wasted in the conversion process.
-Investigations are needed to determine to what extent many promises of DC grids can be fulfilled, for examples, whether losses can be reduced by means of localisation, voltage drops can be improved, the number of substations can be reduced, the management of reactive power and PQ can be improved. implementation of renewable energy sources can be made more simple, or if distribution losses can be reduced.
+Investigations are needed to determine to what extent many promises of DC grids can be fulfilled, for examples, whether losses can be reduced by means of localisation, voltage drops can be improved, the number of substations can be reduced, the management of reactive power and PQ can be improved, implementation of renewable energy sources can be made more simple, or if distribution losses can be reduced.